 We were pushing people to extreme emotions which is why they were heading to Glassdoor.
 They felt like they had nowhere else to go while they worked for us.

 The reviews were a symptom of a bigger problem.
-We needed to figure out how to keep good people, not how to get good reviews on some website.
+We needed to figure out how to keep good people, not how to get good reviews on some websites.
 The only way we would improve is by listening and acting.

 Convincing a disgruntled team to share suggestions is simple, but you must do two things.
 First, you must listen with the intent to learn.
 Often, managers ask questions with an answer in mind.
-They ask enough people until they hear confirmation of their assumption while rejecting ideas outside of their bias.
+They ask enough people until they hear confirmation of their assumptions while rejecting ideas outside of their bias.

 Second, you have to act.
 Managers lose credibility by asking for suggestions and not acting.
 If you have the reputation of a leader, who acts on great ideas without being dismissive, even the most disgruntled team will share their ideas with you.